jgeumlek/MoltenGamepad/documentation/profiles.md

 #### Optional Parameters

-Optionally, additional parameters can be used to reverse direction calibrate an uncalibrated axis:
+Optionally, additional parameters can be used to reverse direction or calibrate an uncalibrated axis:

     wiimote.cc_left_x = axis2axis(left_x, 1, -26648, -10, 28179)